itfs-steve/firefoxcontainersorter/README.md

 4. Run the command ```SortFirefoxContainers``` to start the sorting process
     - You can use the ```-TestRun``` parameter to do a test run without affecting your original containers file
         - When testing, use the ```-OutFile``` parameter to specify your test file (make it a .json file) - if you don't do this, a "containertest.json" file will be created in your Firefox profile directory
-    - If you don't want to go through the profile selection process, just specify your profile directory with the ```-ProfileDirectory``` parameter
+    - If you don't want to go through the profile selection process, you can specify your profile directory with the ```-ProfileDirectory``` parameter
 5. You're all done

 ## Coming Soon